florintanasa/brgvos-void/README.md

 > * RAID on LUKS - Full Encrypt mode;
 > * RAID on LUKS - Not Full Encrypt mode;
 >
->Linux partitions can be formatted as btrfs with compress option and careated automatically subvolume (@, @home, @var_log, @var_lib and @snapshots), ext4/3/2, xfs, f2fs or f2fs with compress and lazytime options (f2fs is usefully for NAND memory devices like SSD, eMMC, USB etc.)
+>Linux partitions can be formatted as btrfs with compression option and careated automatically subvolume (@, @home, @var_log, @var_lib and @snapshots), ext4/3/2, xfs, f2fs or f2fs with compress and lazytime options (f2fs is usefully for NAND memory devices like SSD, eMMC, USB etc.)
 >
->Also brgvos-installer detect the disks used for partions are SSD or HDD and prepare options for fstab.
+>Also brgvos-installer detect the disks used for partitions are SSD or HDD and prepare options for fstab.
 >
 >Space need to install BRGV-OS on disk depend by file systems used if is compressed or not, less need btrfs because is used compression option and more needs f2fs with compression, approximate 32GB (Compress in f2fs file system is not the same compression we are know from btrfs, for example, read more on the [article_1](https://wiki.archlinux.org/title/F2FS), [article_2](https://docs.kernel.org/filesystems/f2fs.html#compression-implementation))
 >